-The Messiah is called “Counselor” (Isaiah 9:6) and is said to have “the spirit of counsel” to rest upon Him (Isaiah 11:2).
-This Counsellor communicates the will of God to man in the ultimate form of truth and grace as the Word made flesh (John 1:1, 14).
-John’s usage of the Greek word λόγος as a name for the Messiah relates the attribute of given divine counsel.
-W. E. Vines explains the title:
+The Messiah is called “Counselor” (Isaiah 9:6) and is said to have “the spirit of counsel” resting upon Him (Isaiah 11:2).
+This Counselor communicates the will of God to humanity in the ultimate form of truth and grace as the Word made flesh (John 1:1, 14).
+John’s use of the Greek term λόγος as a title for the Messiah conveys the notion of divinely given counsel.
+W. E. Vine explains the significance of this title as follows:

 (I) “the expression of thought,”…